-The role of the Virtual School for Children in Care is to champion the needs of Telford and Wrekin's looked after children and previously looked after children, wherever they may be placed.
-This is achieved through support, guidance and challenge to schools and other education providers, the local authority, and any other relevant partners to ensure these children have the best possible education.
-In addition, since September 2021, the VS Head Teacher extended duties encompasses advice support and guidance for Children with a Social Worker.
+The role of the Virtual School is to champion the needs of Telford and Wrekin's looked after children (wherever they are placed), previously looked after children and children in kinship care arrangements.
+This is achieved through support, guidance and challenge to schools and other education providers, the local authority and any other relevant partners to ensure these children have the best possible education.
+The VSH extension to previously looked after children grant has been consolidated into the wider Children and Families grant in 2025-26.
+This was to simplify the funding landscape for local authorities, consolidating smaller pots of funding into a larger settlement.
+The grant can be accessed here: Children and Families Grant Determination 2025 to 2026: draft - GOV.UK

+In addition, since September 2021, the VS Head Teacher extended duties encompasses advice, support and guidance for Children with a Social Worker.
 Virtual school head role extension to children with a social worker - GOV.UK (www.gov.uk)